Ankit Siwach

-Early life and education

-Ankit Siwach was born in Meerut, Uttar Pradesh, India.
-He completed his schooling from St. Mary's Academy, Meerut and went on to pursue a degree in Human Resources and Psychology from the College of Vocational Studies, Delhi University.
-He later earned an MBA from Amity Business School, Noida.
-A keen sportsperson and athlete since childhood, he played volleyball at the national level.

-After completing his education, Ankit moved to Mumbai to explore opportunities in the film industry.
-While working in the corporate sector, he began auditioning for roles and appeared in advertisements for brands such as Tic Tac Mint and Hotstar.

-To gain hands-on experience in the entertainment industry, he eventually left his corporate job and started working behind the scenes—first as a casting assistant, and later as an assistant director on the short film Silvat, directed by Tanuja Chandra.

-In 2017, Ankit made his acting breakthrough when he landed the lead role of Adhiraj Pandey in the Star Plus television drama Rishton Ka Chakravyuh, which marked his official debut on Indian television.

 Career

 Siwach began his television career in 2017 with the leading role of Inspector Adhiraj Pandey in Star Plus' Rishton Ka Chakravyuh.
 In 2018, he appeared in a cameo role for Star Plus' Ishqbaaaz and an episodic role for &TV's Laal Ishq.

 Starting Nov 2018 to Nov 2019, he played the lead role of Ram/Rana Bhanu Pratap Singh in Zee TV's Manmohini.

 In 2020, he portrayed the role of Vikram Jai Singh in Sony TV's Beyhadh 2.
 In August 2020, he produced and was seen as the host in Epic TV's Safarnama.
 In 2021, he played the role of Vyom in Voot's popular web series Ishq Mein Marjawan 2: Naya Safar.
 In March 2022, he portrayed the main lead Armaan in StarPlus' show Yeh Jhuki Jhuki Si Nazar.

 In 2025, he gained critical acclaim for the role of CBI Officer Bhagwan Sharad Ramteke in Disney Star's web series Kull: The Legacy of the Raisingghs.

 In June 2025, Ankit represented his film Madam Driver at the prestigious New York Indian Film Festival.
 As Hassan, Ankit impressed audiences with his nuanced portrayal of a resilient, soft-spoken man navigating life’s challenges with quiet strength.
 His heartfelt performance earned him praise for bringing depth and authenticity to the character.

-Ankit will be seen playing the role of Ramlal Yadav in Excel Entertainment’s much anticipated 120 Bahadur alongside Farhan Akhtar, releasing on 21st November 2025.
+Ankit played the role of Ramlal Yadav in Excel Entertainment’s 120 Bahadur alongside Farhan Akhtar, released on 21st November 2025..
+His portrayal of Ramlal was praised by audience and critics.

 Ankit Siwach has been featured twice in The Times 20 Most Desirable Men on Television list.